point85/caliper/README.md

 ![Caliper Diagram](https://github.com/point85/caliper/blob/master/doc/UOM_Converter.png)

 The "Editor ..." button launches the editor (see below).
 To convert a unit of measure follow these steps:
-*  Select the unit type in the drop-down, e.g. VOLUME.
+*  Select the unit type in the drop-down, e.g. LENGTH.
-*  Enter the amount to convert from, e.g. 48
+*  Enter the amount to convert from, e.g. 1
 *  Select the from prefix if desired.
 For example, "kilo" is 1000 of the units.
-*  Select the from unit of measure, e.g. "12ozCan" in the drop-down.
+*  Select the from unit of measure, e.g. "m (metre)" in the drop-down.
 *  Select the to prefix if desired.
-*  Select the to unit of measure, e.g. "16ozCan" in the drop-down.
+*  Select the to unit of measure, e.g. "mi (mile)" in the drop-down.
 *  Click the "Convert" button.
-The converted amount will be displayed below the from amount, e.g. 36.
+The converted amount will be displayed below the from amount, e.g. 0.621371192.

 The screen capture below shows the unit of measure editor:
 ![Caliper Diagram](https://github.com/point85/caliper/blob/master/doc/UOM_Editor.png)